cnorm35/blog/source/_posts/2016-06-02-creating-polymorphic-users-with-devise-and-rails.markdown

                                                          :password])
     end
 ```
-If you go to the `new_customer_path`, we can create a new Customer
+If you go to the `new_customer_path`, we can create a new `Customer`
-and User at the same time, and get redirected to the `show` view for the
+and `User` at the same time, and get redirected to the `show` view for the
 customer we just created.
 If you look in the top corner of the nav bar,
-we still see the Sign In link.
+we still see the Sign In link, whereas, if we were logged in, we would
+see our email address.
 We need to make one more update to
-create a new Customer, create and associated User, and create a new
+create a new `Customer`, create an associated `User`, and create a new
-session for the user we just created.
+session for the `User` we just created.
 This sounds a lot more
 complicated than it actually is.
 Devise give us a very handy `sign_in`
 method.